.NET Migration: From .NET Framework 4.8 to .NET 10 - Complete Guide 2025

 Final Thoughts

-- →Migration is worth it, but don't underestimate the effort.
-Budget 2-3x your initial estimate for realistic planning.
+- →Migration is worth it, but plan carefully.
+Budget 2-3x your initial estimate and run analysis tools before you start coding.

 - →Incremental migration with .NET Standard 2.0 multi-targeting is safer than big-bang rewrites.
 Take it one layer at a time.

 - →WCF replacement is the hardest part.
-Choose gRPC for performance or REST for simplicity based on your specific needs.
+Choose gRPC for performance or REST for simplicity.
+Tools like NetLift can auto-generate gRPC proto files and REST APIs from your WCF contracts.

 - →Test coverage is not optional.
-Add tests before migrating if you don't have them - it saves weeks of debugging.
+Add tests before migrating if you do not have them - it pays off when you catch breaking changes early.

 References

-- [6] .NET Blog - Latest updates and best practices -https://devblogs.microsoft.com/dotnet/
+- [5] .NET Blog - Performance improvements and releases -https://devblogs.microsoft.com/dotnet/